 The downfall of this software is that writing the queries is not incredibly user friendly.
 On top of that, data analytics tasks take a significant amount of time to render and run queries.
 When it comes to , it may get sluggish.

 They connect with databases from Redshift, Snowflake, BigQuery, as well as 50+ supported SQL dialects like Amazon Redshift, Google BigQuery, Snowflake, MySQL, Oracle, Amazon Athena, Amazon Aurora, and more.

 Looker starts at $3,000/month for 10 users ($50/additional user) and has a free demo.

-Logi Analytics is an analytics solution that embeds machine learning and artificial intelligence inside your application to provide robust data dashboards and self-service reporting right in your app.
+Logi Analytics is a BI software that embeds machine learning and artificial intelligence inside your application to provide a robust and interactive dashboard and self-service data preparation and reporting right in your app.
 Intelligent workflows then let users take action or trigger a process without leaving the application.

 Additional documentation, examples, tutorials, and online forum activity would go a long way to making Logi Analytics more user friendly, particularly when deep diving into the more complex functions.
 Furthermore, another con may be that this software is not suitable for non-SQL users.

 Logi works with SQL Server, Oracle, MySQL, PostgreSQL, DB2, Progress OpenEdge; Big data such as Amazon Redshift, HP Vertica, MongoDB, 1010Data, Hadoop (Cloudera, Hortonworks, MapR), Snowflake, Google BigQuery, Infobright; Web services and cloud applications like SFDC, Hubspot, Marketo; and different file types, including Excel, CSV, and XML.
 They also offer an assortment of plugins to meet additional user requirements.

 Logi Analytics offers custom quotes and has a free demo.